grafana/grafana-plugin-repository/README.md

 # Community plugins

-We created this repository in 2016 to accept plugin submissions from the Grafana community.
-5 years and more than 150 published plugins later, it's clear that community plugins have been instrumental in the success of Grafana.
-We'd like to make the process of submitting plugins even easier.
+We originally created this repository years ago to accept plugin submissions from the Grafana community.
+With more than 150 plugins now published, it has become obvious that the community plugins are instrumental in Grafana's success.
+Due to this, we've make the process of submitting plugins easier.

 We're excited to announce that you can now [submit your plugin](#submit-your-plugin) and [maintain your plugin](#maintain-your-plugin) directly from your Grafana Cloud account!